 The beautiful Tioman Island in Malaysia is home to beautiful beaches, marine life, waterfalls and a special turtle conservation project.
 I spent several days here as part of my 3 weeks in Malaysia learning about the important work to save the region’s endangered turtles.
-Here’s the lowdown on the best things to do in Tioman Island, from snorkelling to seeing baby turtles hatching.
+Here’s the lowdown on the best things to do on Tioman Island, from snorkelling to seeing baby turtles hatching.

 This post may contain affiliate links.
 If you make a purchase, I receive a small commission at no extra cost to you.
 For more information, read my disclaimer.

-Where to stay in Tioman Island
+Where to stay on Tioman Island

 There are a number of romantic Tioman Island hotels where you can soak up the sun, we’ll explore these now.